Shanu85/Shopify/ecommerce-website/README.md

 ![](https://github.com/Shanu85/Shopify/blob/main/ecommerce-website/Website_Image/seller_product_page.png)

-- The orders page (through the Orders button) shows what were the recent orders :-
+- The orders page (through the Orders button) shows what were the recent orders.

 - The user (seller) can also change his password by using the Change password button.